Alfonso Celis Jr.: Formula One

 Celis was signed as a development and free practice driver by the Force India team in Formula One for the 2016 season.
 He made his first appearance during free practice at the Bahrain Grand Prix.

 He made his second appearance on 1 March 2017 on Day 3 of testing at Circuit de Catalunya.

 Indy Lights

 Celis signed with Juncos Racing to compete in Indy Lights in 2018.

+IndyCar

+Celis made his IndyCar debut for Juncos Racing at Road America, finishing twentieth.
+He was later called up again to drive at Portland where he finished seventeenth.